ETS-Android5/SimpleTweet-3/README.md

 ## Notes

-I have used Parcelable and allowed the user to open the twitter app offline and see tweets.
+For the stretch stories, I have used Parcelable and allowed the user to open the twitter app offline and see tweets.

 ## Open-source libraries used